E-AL MS 1

 Biblioteca de la Colegiata, Alquézar, Spain

-manuscript of polyphony, composite of many smaller collections: after 1598
+composite of unrelated mss: after 1598

 Archive Biblioteca de la Colegiata, Alquézar, Spain (E-AL)